 I hope you’ve all had a lovely weekend.
-Today I’m going to talk about one of my absolute favourite yoga practices: the Renew and Restore class.
+Today I’m going to talk about one of my absolute favourite yoga practices: Restorative Yin!
 Don’t get me wrong, sometimes there’s really nothing better than a sweaty, physically demanding vinyasa class, but for me the practice that has changed my life most dramatically is restorative.
 As a stress junkie by nature, the slow-paced, introspective nature of this class is a perfect counterpoint to my often-hectic schedule.
 Check out some of the sweet benefits below!

-Sometimes without even realizing it, when I’m doing a sweet flow class I can find myself pushing my body beyond what she’s physically capable of doing.
+Sometimes without even realizing it, when I’m doing a sweet flow class I can find myself pushing my body beyond what I’m physically capable of doing.
 Not in the “pushing my boundaries” kind of way, but in a way that may actually cause me harm if I go too far.
-The restorative class, or sloth yoga as one of the sweet yogi teachers at One affectionately calls it, has taught me to let my body flow into poses when she’s ready, not when my brain tells me I should be there.
+The restorative class, or sloth yoga as one of my teachers affectionately calls it, has taught me to let my body flow into poses when I’m ready, not when my brain tells me I should be there.

-This idea of being patient with my body and letting her show me what she’s capable of has followed me off the mat into my daily life.
+This idea of being patient with my body and letting it show me what I’m capable of has followed me off the mat into my daily life.
 I’ve always been a rather impatient person, but the concept of accepting exactly where I am and what’s happening around me has helped keep me calm when things in life aren’t progressing exactly how my mind thinks they should.

-As an extension to the practice teaching me patience with my body and outside the studio, restorative yoga has also taught me how to be kind to my body, to let her guide the practice and to appreciate all the amazing things she’s capable of doing.
+As an extension to the practice teaching me patience with my body and outside the studio, restorative yoga has also taught me how to be kind to my body, to let it guide the practice and to appreciate all the amazing things it’s capable of doing.

-It’s an hour and a half a week dedicated to diving inwards and focusing on the self.
+3. It’s an hour a week dedicated to diving inwards and focusing on the self.

 A big part of this practice is getting really quiet with yourself, focusing on the breath, and staying present.
 It’s a great time to leave the lists behind, stop thinking about work, and just get down with what’s important: your physical, mental, and emotional health.